KornelHajto/Mantle/README.md

 This project is open source and available under the MIT License.

 A special thank you to the original terra project (https://github.com/chris-montero/terra) for providing the initial inspiration, design aesthetic, and the core concept of a clean, minimal desktop utility framework.

+**Note:** This framework was originally built for Raylib but has been transitioned to LÖVE2D for better cross-platform support and easier installation.

 ## 🤝 Contributing